jiangninghao/Udacity_Project1/README.md

 To answer my 3rd question, I narrowed down the 'listing' data to a specific set (based on data content and business knowledge) and ran a correlation analysis to determine the most relevant features to pricing.
 Features including acocmandtes, bedrooms, beds, and bathrooms were identified and used in the pricing prediciton model.

 More detailed summary is posted in my Medium blog (https://medium.com/@jiangninghao/lessons-learned-from-my-first-data-science-project-f5b4db773c38)

+## Acknowledgements
+This dataset is part of Airbnb inside.